 There are several modes of context that you can use to focus your activities when building correlation rules, helping you tune your security devices against each of these viewpoints.
 Take the user context, for example; if you are a Microsoft Active Directory user, you can use user authentication, assignment to groups and organisation units and general privilege and ACL usage to profile how regular user activity looks.
 You can also use this activity to help the Active Directory team refine their access policies since you’ll be feeding back incidents to them to investigate what you might consider indicators of attack.

 When you are locating false positives that might look like patterns of behaviour associated with an attack, you are helping the other technical teams in the investigation understand how the baseline appears.
 Any help in this space is usually welcomed and helps the organisation develop a richer understanding of what’s going on ‘under the hood.’
 Other contexts that you can profile might be the system, security appliances, vulnerabilities, and even different user groups’ contexts, such as Executive, Sales, Finance and HR.
 You might even profile the attackers’ context.
 Model each viewpoint, determine what changes to the baseline indicate an attack.
 You can then determine if any systems need to be reconfigured to notify you of these behavioural anomalies, which can then help you tune the SIEM.

 You can develop use cases within security operations that are optimized to each of your contexts, spending development time working on cross-sections of contexts to see how each of the different styles manifest in an attack.

-Proactive Monitoring and Context: Get on the front foot
+Be Proactive …… Get on the front foot today